 @JennWebb recently wrote an article for the O’Reilly Radar titled Democratizing Technology and the Road to Empowerment.
-She starts out the article with a nice summary of what it means to Democratize Technology.
-Jenn writes “Advancements in technology are making what once was relegated only to highly educated scientists, engineers and developers accessible to — and affordable for — the mainstream.“ Now, the blog she writes for is focused on the intersection of Hardware and Software (or the “physical and digital worlds” is how they phrase it), while we at RoosterBio are imagining a World where biotechnology, specifically living cellular technologies, are simplified and cost-reduced to the point that you don’t have to be a PhD researcher in a well-funded laboratory to perform your own experiments or build novel things out of living cells.
-The concept of biology paralleling the advances of IT are well laid out elsewhere.
+She starts out the article with a nice summary of what it means to Democratize Cellular Technology.
+Jenn writes “Advancements in technology are making what once was relegated only to highly educated scientists, engineers and developers accessible to — and affordable for — the mainstream.“ Now, the blog she writes for is focused on the intersection of Hardware and Software (or the “physical and digital worlds” is how they phrase it), while we at RoosterBio are imagining a World where biotechnology, specifically living cellular technology, is simplified and cost-reduced to the point that you don’t have to be a Ph.D. researcher in a well-funded laboratory to perform your own experiments or build novel things out of living cells.
+The concept of biology paralleling the advances of IT is well laid out elsewhere.

-We believe that the steps required to fully Democratize Cellular Technologies will be to:
+We believe that the steps required to fully Democratize Cellular Technology will be to:

 - Make cell biology simpler by offering standardized, high quality, well-characterized cellular products that work consistently and reproducibly (thereby making cumbersome troubleshooting processes nearly obsolete)